cloud66/help-old/_posts/stack-features/2013-11-06-database-replication.md

 Here is what happens when you scale down a server group:

 - The server is removed from replication cluster (but it is not deleted physically from your cloud).
-- The master in the cluser, will be configured to reflect that change.
+- The master in the cluster, will be configured to reflect that change.
 - If the remaining server is the only server in the group, it will be configured back to be a standalone server.
 - All environment variables for master and replica databases will be updated and pushed to all servers.